Priority seating areas

 All bus services welcome passengers accompanied by service dogs or disability assist dogs.

 Most buses in Canterbury can cater for passengers with access challenges.
-All Christchurch and Timaru buses have:
+All Christchurch buses have:

 - super-low floors and the ability to kneel to meet the kerb.
 Please ask the driver if you need the bus to kneel